Karen Thornton reports from the British Psychological Society conference.

-GIRLS still see computers in the classroom as toys for the boys, according to research presented at this week's British Psychological Society conference.
+COMPUTERS in the classroom are still seen as toys for the boys by girls, according to research presented at this week's British Psychological Society conference.

-Girls who were paired up with boys for non-computer-based tasks held their own.
-But when a computer was introduced into the partnership, it was the boys who came out on top - to the extent of physically pushing girls' hands away from the keyboard.
+Girls paired up with boys for non-computer based tasks held their own when the partnership between the two broke down.
+But when a computer was the issue it was the boys who came out on top.

-Researchers Helen Fitzpatrick, of Strathclyde University, and Margaret Hardman, of Bolton Institute, warn their work has implications for how teachers make increasing use of computers in the classroom.
+Researchers Helen Fitzpatrick, of Strathclyde University, and Margaret Hardman, of Bolton Institute, warn their work has implications for how teachers make use of computers.

 They observed seven and nine-year-olds from four primary schools in Bolton.
-Same gender and mixed pairs were told to work together on two similar tasks involving word beginnings and endings - one computer-based, the other involving a board game.
+Same-gender and mixed pairs were told to work on two similar tasks involving word beginnings and endings - one computer-based, the other involving a board game.

 There was a high level of collaboration by both age groups on both tasks.
 When collaboration broke down, the children in same gender pairs were equally assertive, confident and competitive.

 However, boy-girl working partnerships broke down more readily.
-When this happened, girls dominated physically and verbally on the board game - but the boys took over verbally and sometimes physically on the computer.
+When this happened, girls dominated physically and verbally on the board game - but the boys took over on the computer.

-The boys dominated - insisting on "their goes", making assertions and issuing orders - and became more bossy as they got older.
-In one case, a girl's hands were pushed away from the keyboard.
+The boys dominated - insisting on "their goes," making assertions and issuing orders - and became more bossy as they got older.

-The girls believed they were as capable as the boys - indeed, the younger girls had a more confident attitude towards using computers than their male classmates - but were reluctant to take them on.
+The girls believed they were as capable as the boys - indeed, the younger girls were more confident using computers - but lacked personal confidence.
 Computers were seen as a male preserve.